Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/03-data-structures.md

 # Data Structures

-This document details the key data structures used in the Package Manager, including their definitions, relationships, and usage patterns.
+This document details the key data structures used in the Marketplace, including their definitions, relationships, and usage patterns.

 ## Package and Component Types

-The Package Manager uses a type system to categorize different kinds of components:
+The Marketplace uses a type system to categorize different kinds of components:

 ### ComponentType Enumeration